nicolaracco/simple_etl/README.md

     required_integer :age
 ```

-Remember: *every format plugin will define its own field syntax, so remember to read the [Wiki](https://github.com/nicolaracco/simple_etl/wiki)*
+**Note**: *every format plugin will define its own field syntax derived from the base syntax described here, so remember to read the [Wiki](https://github.com/nicolaracco/simple_etl/wiki)*

 ### Transformers and generators